NicMcCool/ShiptCheck/README.md

 # ShiptCheck
-### a simple web query tool to to notify when deliveries are available on Shipt
+### a simple web query tool to notify when deliveries are available on Shipt
 ##### ShiptCheck uses a headless instance of Chrome and an OAuth bypass/migration to access Shipt

 ## SETUP